Dharma-pr/browser-navigation-using-stack/browser-navigation-using-stack/README.md

-# Browser Navigation Using Stack

-This project demonstrates browser back and forward navigation using the Stack data structure.
+This project demonstrates the implementation of browser back and forward navigation using the Stack data structure.
+It simulates how modern web browsers manage navigation history by storing visited pages in a structured and sequential manner.
+The project focuses on explaining the practical application of the Last In First Out (LIFO) principle through a simple and interactive visualization.

-## Tech Stack
-- Java (DSA stack implementation)
-- HTML, CSS, JavaScript (Frontend visualization)

-## Structure
-- dsa-java: Java implementation of Stack
-- frontend: Simple UI to simulate navigation

-## How to Run
-- Run the Java file using terminal or VS Code.
-- Open index.html in a browser to see the frontend demo.
+The navigation system maintains a current page along with separate histories for backward and forward navigation.
+Each user action updates the navigation history using stack operations, ensuring accurate and predictable movement between pages.
+The project avoids unnecessary complexity and concentrates on strengthening core data structure concepts.

+This repository is intended for students and beginners who want to understand how stack-based navigation works in real-world systems.
+It serves as a clear example of applying theoretical DSA concepts to practical problems and is suitable for academic submissions, demonstrations, and learning purposes.